Skip to main content

 • “Advanced building mechanics let you design precisely, and the world is visually appealing.”

-• “The building mechanic of holding the left mouse button and running around watching a bunch of tools autonomously build things for you is oddly satisfying.”
+• “The building mechanic of holding left mouse and running around watching a bunch of tools autonomously build things for you is oddly satisfying.”

 • “After playing this for some time, I have been thinking about how I feel about this game.
-I know it's in early access, and I played the playtest earlier.
-I also played the first house builder, and I enjoy the easy gameplay of the game.
-It's great entertainment for some relaxing play.”
+I know it's in early access and played the earlier playtest and the first house builder.
+I enjoy the easy gameplay of the game; it's great entertainment for just some relaxing play.”

 • “The mechanics feel intentionally crippled, making the experience dull and uninspired.”